eoyilmaz/stalker/docs/source/design.rst

 hierarchy which is both usable right out of the box and also expandable by the studios' developers.
-SOM is actually a little bit more complex than a basic possible model, it is designed in this way just to be able to create a simple pipeline to be able to build the system on it.
+SOM is actually a little bit more complex than a basic possible model, it is designed in this way just to be able to create a simple pipeline to be able to build the system over it.

 Lets look at how a simple studio works and try to create our asset management concepts around it.